ihr-it-projekt/DayZModsInfo/RealEstate/Readme.md

 ## Features

+Use house as home.
+Buy, sell, extend and lock your house.
+Share your house and house inventory with your friends.
+Protect your house with an alarm system and respawn in your house.

+Thats all and more with TB Real Estate.

 - Player can buy any configured houses type
 - Player can sell any owned house
-- Player can transfer house ownership to other players
 - Player can give keys to other players
 - Player can lock/unlock house
 - Player can set the name of the house
+- Player can transfer ownership to other players
+- Every player that has access to a house can buy extensions
-- Player cam extend the house with
+- Player can extend the house with
   - Storage with different levels (feature can be removed from the config)
   - Alarm system with currently 3 levels (feature can be removed from the config)
     - Level 1, player get a message that one house is broken in
     - Level 2, player get a message that one house is broken with the custom name of the house
     - Level 3, player get a message that one house is broken with the custom name of the house and the name of the player who broke in
-    - Level 4, like level 3 but with discord message
+    - Level 4, player can use a discord channel for alarm
   - Respawn point (feature can be removed from the config)
   - can be enabled and disabled by the player
+  - Lock system to lock all doors at same time
+  - prevent the despawning of objects in range of 20 m of house position
+- Admin can delete house ownership in game
+- Admin can reload configs and data in game without restart
 - Admin can configure
   - any house type
   - house price
   - house storage level´s
   - raid tools
   - storage price
-  - inventory slots per level
+  - inventory items per level
   - max house inventory level
   - raid time
   - can turn on and off mini Map in house menu
   - how many houses a player can own
   - if player can respawn in houses
   - currencies that are used
-  - black and white listed areas
+  - Blacklist Zone and Whitelist Zone where players can (not) buy houses
+  - automatically deletion of ownership if players does not rejoin server
+  - max house keys that can player give to other players
-  - blacklist for items
+  - cooldown time for respawn point usage
+  - all not sold houses can be locked
+- Admin Actions
+  - Admin can delete house ownership in game
+  - Admin can reload configs and data in game without restart
+  - Can lock/unlock house
+  - can open House menu any time
+- Advanced Group Supported to use house as group house
+- Spawn select from LBMaster supported that player can select spawn in house, if they have the house extension
+- Groups ATM Supported to use Money from bank account
-- Logs for (File or/and Discord)
+- Logs (Discord/Files) for
   - Raid system
   - House inventory
   - buy and sell houses
   - buy house extensions
+  - when ownership was transferred
 - Logs can be turned on/off in config

-## Support

 If you need any support, please open a ticket here: https://discord.gg/kGjN6gJy3m